-View Detail Resource View When you initially open the Gantt View, it defaults to the 'Resource View' tab, in which the focus is on the current commitments of each allocated resource in the project.
+View Detail Resource View When you initially open the Project Gantt View, it defaults to the 'Resource View' tab, in which the focus is on the current commitments of each allocated resource in the project.
 Element View The Element View lists the elements in the project that have resources assigned to them, and the resources assigned to each element.

-Report View A Resource report shows how your resources are deployed in your project, displaying a list of all elements that have resources allocated to them.
+Report View A Resource report shows how your resources are deployed in your project, displaying a list of all elements that have resources allocated to them. displaying a list of all elements that have resources allocated to them.

-Gantt View Facilities
+Project Gantt View Facilities